silliman/fabric-lab-IBM-Z/README.md

 Lab 2 and Lab 3 deal with the ubiquitous Marbles app.

-Lab 4 will be added soon and covers Hyperledger Composer.
+Lab 4 covers Hyperledger Composer.

 **Note:**  In Lab 2, Section 3, it mentions to extract the *zmarbles.tar* file.
 That file is not provided here, but you can obtain it from [another GitHub repo of mine](https://www.github.com/silliman/zmarbles).
 (That site has *zmarbles.tar.gz* which is a compressed version of *zmarbles.tar*).
 Go to that page and follow the four steps in the Installation instructions section there instead of